 The Department of Psychology at Auburn University offers a non-thesis Master of Science degree in Applied Behavior Analysis.
-The full-time program requires five consecutive semesters (21 months) of coursework and intensive practicum training across various sites within the Alabama community.
+This full-time program requires five consecutive semesters (21 months) of coursework and intensive practicum training across various sites within the Alabama community.

 Behavior analysis is a science concerned with the behavior of human and non-human organisms that attempts to understand, explain, describe, and predict behavior.
 Applied behavior analysis grew out of this science in the 1960s as an effort to apply this growing understanding of behavioral processes to the improvement of individual and social conditions.
 This science-based technology is now well developed, and applications in the area of developmental disabilities have been especially well established for many years.
 There has long been a high level of demand for individuals with expertise in this field.